About the course

 About the training provider

 Exeter Consortium is a successful partnership of schools around Exeter, created by the schools themselves.
 We deliver high quality, school-based programmes, devised in collaboration with our headteachers.
-Central to our programme is pastoral support, with our personal touch being highly rated.
+Central to our programmes are pastoral support, with our personal touch being highly rated.

 We offer a rich experience, having a contrasting mixture of schools for placements, consisting of a range of secondaries, around 60 primaries, a hospital school, special schools and FE College.
 The primaries offer great diversity, from schools of less than 100 pupils to rolls of more than 600, and from urban sites to small villages.

 We demonstrate consistently high employment rates of above 95% over the last 4 years and are recognised by our headteachers as providing well-trained NQTs - nearly 100% achieve outstanding grades.

 The major benefit of this route is that the Trainee has the opportunity, right from the start, to join an effective school and build practical experience.
 Trainees come together as a cohort for the taught elements of the course each week, which is delivered by Senior Leaders in Education and other excellent, current practitioners.
 A strong and supportive peer group develops, and life-long friendships are forged.

 One of our great strengths is our ability to personalise the programme and provide 1:1 support.